You’ve learned about what you need to secure a mortgage , now it’s time to think about how you will manage said mortgage.

 There are pertinent issues to consider when contemplating mortgage offset accounts.

 First, not all offset accounts are created equal.
 It is important to do your research and pay attention to the fine print.
-For instance, some options only offer a 50% offset meaning your savings will only do half as much when balancing interest.
+For instance, some options only offer a 50% offset meaning your savings will only do half as much to reduce interest.
 Certain offset accounts include an additional fee and others even charge added interest.
 Even an added interest of 0.11% can lead to thousands of extra dollars paid.

 Third, offset accounts can usually only be linked to home loans on variable rates.
 If you have a fixed rate home loan you might not be able to take advantage of this option.